 The Calgary Dolphins Swim Club is a parent run, not-for-profit organization.

-The Calgary Dolphins Swim Club supports both a Learn to Swim component, funded by the Big-Hearted Mavericks, and a Competitive Training program for youths and adults with Down syndrome.
+The Calgary Dolphins Swim Club supports both a Learn to Swim component, funded by the Big-Hearted Mavericks, and a Competitive Training program for youth and adults with Down syndrome.

 The Club provides a competitive training environment, appropriately modified to meet each swimmer's unique abilities and challenges, to ensure each swimmer's success.

 A low swimmer:coach ratio ensures each swimmer can reach their optimum potential.

 The Club is a member of Swim Alberta and competes with other Swim Alberta affiliated swim clubs, as well as in Special Olympics meets.
 The training program is modeled after the methodologies used in a research initiative by Amanda Casey, a Doctoral student with the University of Calgary, Kinesiology Department.

 Learn to Swim

 Learn to swim is our developmental stream that improves swimmer confidence and comfort in the water while introducing and strengthening the fundamental skills required in swimming.
 This hands on learning atmosphere focuses on giving swimmers the tools required to transition into the 4 competitive swimming strokes.